Anthony D'Alberto

-Anthony D'Alberto (born 13 October 1994) is a professional footballer who plays as a right-back for Liga Portugal 2 club Torreense.
+Anthony D'Alberto (born 13 October 1994) is a professional footballer who plays as a right-back.
 Born in Zaire (nowadays Democratic Republic of the Congo) he also holds Belgian citizenship.

 Club career

 He made his professional debut in the Segunda Liga for Braga B on 3 October 2015 in a game against Portimonense.
 He joined R. Charleroi on loan on 5 January 2018.

 Personal life

 D'Alberto was born in Zaire, and is of Congolese, Italian, and Belgian descent.

 D'Alberto was involved in the car accident alongside Junior Malanda who lost his life, but D'Alberto and one other were rushed to hospital and survived on Saturday afternoon on the 10 January 2015 around 16:00 pm in Porta Westfalica in northern Germany.